Ben Howe (artist)

-Benjamin Howe (born 1977 in London, England) is a contemporary Australian artist is known primarily for his figurative and experimental oil painting.
+Benjamin Howe (born 1977 in London, England) is a contemporary Australian artist known primarily for his figurative and experimental oil painting.

 Education and career

 He holds a Masters of fine art degree with distinction from RMIT University.

-Howe is known for his scientific-surrealist imagery that is both hyper-realistic yet reductive.
+Howes work is distinguished by his scientificly-surrealist imagery that is both hyper-realistic yet reductive.
 His works have been referred to as ‘isolated or lonely’ and regularly feature a muted or monochromatic palette.
 Howe's paintings are often derived from preliminary explorations in other media such as sculpture, photography, and film.
 His works frequently examine ideas relating to inconsistencies of memory, personal history and the nature of consciousness.
 Howe's artwork has been exhibited worldwide.
-He has had 19 solo exhibitions, including 2 retrospectives, and his work has been included in more than 50 group shows.
+He has had 23 solo exhibitions, including 2 retrospectives, and his work has been included in more than 70 group shows.

-Howe was the winner of the 2023 Eureka prize.
+Howe was the winner of the 2024 Richard Lester Prize for Portraiture for his enigmatic painting ‘Cartagena Library.’

+In 2023 he won the Eureka prize.
+His work ‘Permanent Rose’ was a finalist in 17^{th} International ARC Salon, and he received a distinction in the Portrait Society of America's 28th annual competition with ‘Matilda in Blue.’
 In 2021 he received an Honourable mention in the Beautiful Bizarre art award.
 In 2019, Howe was a finalist in the Doug Moran National Portrait Prize, and the Lester Prize.
 He has also been a finalist in the Black Swan Prize (2016), and the Metro 5 Award, (2012 and 2011).
 In 2017, he won the Hill Smith Prize at NotFair.

 He has been the recipient of residencies and fellowships including the Ucross Foundation, USA (2015), Shangyuan Art Museum, China (2014), and SKAM, Germany (2007).

-Howe's paintings have been featured as cover art on several music releases (including ‘Graded’ by Cirex), book covers and reproduced in magazines and journals including Hi Fructose, Beautiful Bizarre, Selected Contemporary Artists of Australia, Double Dialogues and Out of Step Books.
+Howe's paintings have been featured as cover art on several music releases, book covers and reproduced in magazines and journals including Hi Fructose, Beautiful Bizarre, Selected Contemporary Artists of Australia, Hyperrealism Magazine, Double Dialogues and Out of Step Books.
 In 2019, his paintings were used in a new publication of Moby Dick, celebrating Herman Melville’s 200th anniversary.

 Howe was a finalist in the 2024 Archibald Prize for his portrait of Kylie Moore-Gilbert and Sami Shah.